-XXX = Specific Device Code Α =Assembly Location
+XXX = Specific Device Code

-Υ = Year
+Α =Assembly Location Υ = Year

-W = Work Week = Pb-Free Package XXX = Specific Device Code M = Date Code
+= Work Week = Pb-Free Package XXX = Specific Device Code

-= Pb-Free Package
+M = Date Code = Pb-Free Package

 This information is generic.
 Please refer to device data sheet for actual part marking.
-Pb-Free indicator, "G" or microdot " ", may or may not be present.
+Pb-Free indicator, "G" or microdot "•", may or may not be present.
+Some products may not follow the Generic Marking.

-DOCUMENT NUMBER: 98ASB14888C Electronic versions are uncontrolled except when accessed directly from the Document Repository.
-Printed versions are uncontrolled except when stamped "CONTROLLED COPY" in red.
+DOCUMENT NUMBER: IMBER: 98ASB14888C Electronic versions are uncontrolled except when accessed directly from the Documer Printed versions are uncontrolled except when stamped "CONTROLLED COPY" in recommendation.
 DESCRIPTION: TSOP-6 PAGE 1 OF 1